 1. Define the product vision

-The first step in our product launch process is defining the product vision by identifying the problem the product will solve and its market opportunity.
+The first step in our process is defining the product vision by identifying the problem the product will solve and its market opportunity.
 We use market and customer research to pinpoint the best way to solve that customer problem and validate our ideas.

 Launching Session Replay was slightly different from rolling out a standard new feature because it represented a new revenue-generating product for us.
 That meant we had to build a strong business case for the product by creating a financial forecast based on market research.